emirhoca/scipy/CONTRIBUTING.rst

    It's also OK to submit work in progress if you're unsure of what this exactly means, in which case you'll likely be asked to make some further changes.
-2. The contributed code will be **licensed under SciPy's license2**, https://github.com/scipy/scipy/blob/main/LICENSE.txt.
+2. The contributed code will be **licensed under SciPy's license**, https://github.com/scipy/scipy/blob/main/LICENSE.txt.

    If you did not write the code yourself, you ensure the existing